Roblox-Indie-Wikis/mediawiki-extensions-RobloxAPI/USAGE.md

 In this example, the `gameData` data source can only be used once per page, and the `userId` data source can be used twice per page.
 If a data source is used more than the allowed limit, an error message will be displayed.

+Setting a limit for a data source will also affect data sources that depend on it.